Search

 Kulik holds the United States Soccer Federation ‘A’ license and the National Soccer Coaches Association of America (NSCAA) Advanced National Diploma.
 A 1988 graduate of Yale University with a degree in sociology/economics, he obtained an advanced degree in psychology from Tufts University in 1992.

 Kulik resides in Boston, Massachusetts.
-He has one daughter, Sidnie, who is an All-New England runner at Amherst College.
+He has one daughter, Sidnie, a neuroscience student at Amherst College who will attend the Icahn School of Medicine at Mount Sinai.

 show more